 PLS 161.
 Democracy.
 A survey of the ideas, institutions and controversies of political science.
 Special emphasis is given in this course to the example of the United States.
 Partially satisfies the HS CCR.
-Partially satisfies Modern Society LADR.
 Not open to students with prior credit in 115.

 PLS 162.
 Modern Politics: Power and Ideas.
 Examination of the political and economic ideologies of the modern West.
 Topics include democracy, capitalism, imperialism, nationalism, socialism and communism.
 Partially satisfies the HS CCR.
-Partially satisfies the Modern Societies LADR.

 PLS 163.
 Politics, Society and Film.
 Explores modern social institutions, cultural controversies, and theories of politics as portrayed in movies and documentaries.
 Additional focus on the use of film as a political tool.
 Partially satisfies the HS CCR.
-Partially satisfies the Modern Society LADR.
+P

 PLS 164.
 Community, Environment and Politics.
 Exploration of citizen actions through study of non-profit work to protect local environment.
 Includes service learning components.
 Partially satisfies the HS CCR.
+Fee Charged.